 Use branch by abstraction and feature toggles to make large-scale changes while still merging your work on a regular basis. |

-Branch by abstraction is a technique that allows you to make large-scale changes to your code incrementally, across many commits, without ever risking breaking the build or releasing unfinished work to users.
-For example, let’s say you have hundreds of modules in your codebase that use Library X, as shown in Figure 42:
+Branch by abstraction is a technique that allows you to make large-scale changes to your code incrementally, across many commits, with minimal risk of breaking the build or releasing unfinished work to users.
+For example, let’s say you have hundreds of modules in your codebase that use Library X, as shown in Figure 31:

 You want to replace Library X with Library Y, but this will require updating hundreds of modules, which could take months.
 If you do this work in a feature branch, by the time you merge it back, there’s a good chance you’ll have merge conflicts with many of the updated modules, and it’s possible new usages will have shown up in the meantime, so you’d have even more work to do.